-With the right sealant, your pavers won’t absorb fluids and resist stubborn stains.
+With the right sealant, your pavers greatly reduces fluids and resists stubborn stains.
 They’ll still need cleaning, but they’ll look great after a good scrub.

-You save money in the long term by having sealed pavers
+You save money in the long term by sealing your pavers

 There are many choices when choosing a sealant for your driveway or patio.
 Whichever you choose, they’re all formulated to preserve the life of your investment.
 An upfront investment in sealing can save serious money over time.

 Damaged or degraded pavers need replacing, and without sealant, you’ll have to do it more often.
 After three or four years, you’ll need to reapply the coating used to seal the concrete.
 But resealing is a fraction of the cost of replacing significant portions of your hardscape.